-We ensure that the staff we appoint to St. Peter's CE Academy are suitable; our recruitment procedures are rigorous and we follow the statutory guidance published in 'Keeping Children Safe in Education 2022'.
+We ensure that the staff we appoint to St Peter's CE Academy are suitable, our recruitment procedures are rigorous, and we follow the statutory guidance published in 'Keeping Children Safe in Education 2023'including online searches for shortlisted candidates.
 Vetting and barring checks are undertaken on relevant people, including governors and volunteers.